How to visit Coba: Yucatan Mayan ruins off the beaten path

 The Great Pyramid of the Coba Ruins: Nohoch Mul

 This is what brought me to Coba in the first place.
 A friend had recommended Coba because there is a very tall pyramid that you can actually climb.
 I didn’t even know how to plan a visit on my own when I first heard about being able to climb an ancient Mayan pyramid, but I had to figure it out.
 I built out my full Yucatan road trip plan around getting to climb the pyramid and had to allot enough time for it.
-Thank goodness I researched and mapped out my full itinerary on Google maps, because it made it so I got enough time.
+Thank goodness I researched and mapped out my full itinerary on Google maps, because it made it so I had enough time.

 Tip: to ensure enough time to explore the full Coba Ruins site, including climbing the pyramid, map out everything you want to check out in the middle of the Yucatan and design a full day around it.
+You can actually do the Coba ruins, a few cenotes, AND Valladolid in one day if you’re really staying on schedule.

 Getting to the great pyramid was kind of a shock/surprise to me, even after researching how to visit Coba.
 It was at the very end of long winding pathways, about 1.5 miles in (seemed longer), but it was awesome.
 Towering above the jungle of Coba, the Nohoch Mul pyramid rises to 137 feet tall (42 meters).
 You may scale it on one side, but it’s quite the workout.
 The stairs are steep and narrow and there’s no great spot to stop for a break on the way up.
 There is a thick rope you can hold onto in the center of the pathway up, but it’s just as easy to climb unassisted with caution.

 Once at the top, the view is striking: jungle for as far as the eye can see.
 But what’s that?
 What are all of those small green hills?
 That’s right!
 All around the Coba Ruins are countless other archaeological sites that haven’t even been uncovered yet!
-Hundreds more pyramids, courtyards, structures and unknown history is waiting to be explored, but it’s visible from the top of the Great Pyramid.
+Hundreds more pyramids, courtyards, structures and unknown history is waiting to be explored, but it’s visible from the top of the Great Pyramid, Nohoc Mul.

 Other activities near Coba

 Did somebody say cenotes?
 The Yucatan is full of cenotes (sinkhole caves) for swimming and having adventures in.
 Directly around the Coba Ruins are four or five options if cenotes are your thing.
+Some have zip lines into them and some are very small and hidden in the jungle.
+Before you stop at any, do your research or ask the person manning the entrance for a preview.

 Note: cenotes are usually on privately owned land and there is always a fee for visiting them for any amount of time.
 Do one or two, but you don’t need to visit each one.
+You’ll go broke visiting EVERY cenote on the Yucatan.

 Aren’t you totally ready to go visit the Coba Ruins now?
 Even though this is a lot of information and pictures, there’s much more to explore and experience than what’s shared here.
 If you have any questions or want to share any tips with us or our readers, leave us a comment or send us a note!